Benjamin Tausig

 Stony Brook University

-Maurice Rocco’s blisteringly good cameo in Incendiary Blonde
+Maurice Rocco’s blisteringly good cameo in the film Incendiary Blonde.
+Rocco is a key figure in my current research.

 Bangkok Is Ringing: Sound, Protest, and Constraint